-Last week, I was manning the booth at the Montgomery County Fairgrounds Demonstration Garden (yes, it’s a mouthful), when someone plopped a tall, spindly plant down onto the table.
-The plant looked pretty pitiful; the flowers were long gone and the lance-shaped leaves had circular holes in them.
+Last week, I was manning the booth at the Master Gardener Demo Garden when someone plopped a tall, spindly plant down onto the table.
+It looked pitiful; the flowers were long gone and the leaves had circular holes in them.
 But upon closer inspection, I spotted a few lantern-shaped chrysalises and some colorful caterpillars working their way up the stems.
-The plant was none other than milkweed and the ‘lanterns’ contained baby monarchs in the process of forming.
+The plant was none other than milkweed.
+And the ‘lanterns’ contained baby monarchs in the process of forming.

-We placed the milkweed next to a drift of Joe-Pye weed and sat back to see what would happen.
+We placed the milkweed next to some Joe-Pye weed and sat back to see what would happen.

 With a wing-span of over 4 inches, monarch butterflies are considered by many to be the ‘king’ of butterflies.
-According to the National Wildlife Federation, however, their populations in North America are in steep decline.
+According to the National Wildlife Federation, however, their populations in North America are in sharp decline.
 Over the past twenty years, monarch numbers have plummeted by an astonishing 90 percent, prompting scientists to question what’s happening.
-They suspect the answer is tied up with milkweed.
+They suspect the answer is tied up with a native plant called milkweed.

 Close-up of swamp milkweed, Asclepias incarnata

 Why milkweed you might ask?
-Because milkweed is the host plant for monarchs whose caterpillars will only eat plants in the family.
-And unfortunately, it has been disappearing, too.
-Over the last couple decades, large-scale clearing of meadows and prairies for development coupled with heavy pesticide use has resulted in milkweed becoming increasingly scarce, placing in jeopardy the tiny species that depends on it for survival.
+Because milkweed is the host plant for monarchs.
+And monarch caterpillars will only eat plants in the family.
+Unfortunately, milkweed has been disappearing, too.
+Over the last few decades, large-scale clearing of land for development coupled with heavy pesticide use has resulted in the plant becoming increasingly scarce.
+This has placed the tiny species that depends on it in jeopardy.

-The problem is so big that according to one National Public Radio (npr) report, monarch populations overwintering in Mexico that averaged around nine hectares from 1995 to 2002, in 2014 took up less than one.*
+Indeed, the problem is so big that according to one National Public Radio report, monarch populations overwintering in Mexico that once averaged around nine hectares (1995 to 2002), in 2014 took up less than one.*

 Every spring, thousands of Eastern monarchs begin their annual migration from Mexico to Canada, a journey of roughly 3,000 miles.
 And every fall, they do the same trip in reverse.
 The insects stop three times to breed along the way, each time going through four stages of development: egg, larvae (caterpillar), chrysalis and butterfly.

-Once they emerge from their chrysalises, the butterflies live for just four to eight weeks, long enough to fly hundreds of miles further north to lay their eggs.
-Then the stages of development are repeated and the next generation of butterflies continues the journey.
+Once the insects emerge from their chrysalises, the butterflies live for just four to eight weeks, long enough to fly hundreds of miles further north to lay their eggs.
+Then the stages of development are repeated and the next generation continues the journey.

 Millions of monarch butterflies flying in Mexico

-In all, it takes three generations of butterflies to make it to Canada.
+In all, it takes three generations of butterflies to reach Canada.

-Incredibly, the fourth generation butterfly (born in Canada) lives a bit longer.
-This is the monarch that migrates back to warmer climates like Mexico.
-This butterfly lives for six to eight months, long enough for it to start the whole process over again in the spring.
+Interestingly, the fourth generation butterfly (born in Canada) lives a lot longer.
+This is the monarch that travels all the way back to Mexico to begin the whole process again in the spring.
+It lives for six to eight months.
 (To read more about the monarch butterfly cycle, click here.

 The milkweed family, Asclepias, owes its common name to the milky latex that oozes when a stem is snapped.
 It is composed of more than 100 varieties.
-Tall and leafy, it bears large balls of vanilla-scented mauve-pink flowers and is commonly found growing in large groups along roadsides, ponds, stream beds and even ditches.
+Tall and leafy, the plant bears large balls of vanilla-scented mauve-pink flowers.
+It blooms in early to mid summer.